Three Rivers Park6.9

 Find nearby sites with availability…

-A camping holiday among the velvety greenness and wide open heather-strewn moorland of the Ribble Valley?
+A touring caravan holiday among the velvety greenness and wide open heather-strewn moorland of the Ribble Valley?
 Sounds just up our scenic street.
 If you want to take in the Lancashire landscape, cruise along to Three Rivers for a family break at any time of year with the whole crew – canine campers are welcome too.

 Three Rivers is just a few miles from the historic town of Clitheroe, and while Clitheroe Castle with its gardens and the acclaimed Clitheroe Golf Club are both recommended, the town is best known for its specialist shops: Cowman’s Famous Sausage Shop sells over 75 types of sausage while no visit to Clitheroe would be complete without getting lost among the world vintages in the cavernous cellar at Byrnes Wine Shop.